x42en/livetoken-base/README.md

 >These options must be set on server-side to Accounts.livetoken object

 **auth**
-Define the authentication method options are: EMAIL-ONLY / PHONE-ONLY / EMAIL-OR-PHONE / EMAIL-AND-PHONE
+Define the authentication method.
+Valid options are: EMAIL-ONLY / PHONE-ONLY / EMAIL-OR-PHONE / EMAIL-AND-PHONE

 **client_id**
 Define your client API key fo livetoken.io